Menithal/hifi-ipfs/README.md

 # Hifi-IFPS "Heimdall"
 ## Web Node Proof of Concept

-This is a proof of concept repository for rapidly setting up a service that allows one to upload content to IPFS network that then can be used within High Fidelity.
+This is a proof of concept repository for rapidly setting up a service that allows one to upload Assets for High Fidelity to the IPFS and keep track of what has been uploaded to it.

 Others may use this as a base line to make their own host nodes for ipfs with their own services.

+# Caution

+- IPFS is still in early development.
+See ipfs.io for more details
+- IPFS Can be quite a bandwidth and cpu hog.
+Suggest using it in a Droplet instead of EC2.

 # Requirements